tbarron/evernote-helpers/README.md

  * make-day:
     * Create a day note based on the relevant template

+ * make-season.py
+    * Python that assembles HTML for a season page

  * make-todo:
     * Create an action item note with the current date